pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/incomplete_c_escape/charclass_only_c_with_web_compat_and_u-flag.md

 `````
 throws: Tokenizer error!
-    The `\c` escape is only legal in a char class without uflag and in webcompat mode
+    Regex: The `\c` escape is only legal in a char class without uflag and in webcompat mode

 /[\c]/u
 ^------- error